Now Reading

 Ashleigh Butler, who has been training dogs since childhood, knew that there was something special about her pet Pudsey.

-After winning many competitions and titles, Ashleigh and Pudsey decided to show the world what their chemistry is all about.
+After winning many competitions and titles, Ashleigh and Pudsey decided to show the world what their chemistry was all about.

 We talk to the beautiful Ashleigh Butler, who leaves no stone unturned when it comes to training and taking care of her talented pet Pudsey.

-When did you realize your love for dogs?
+When did you realise your love for dogs?

 My mum has trained dogs since she was a teenager, so when I was born I was thrown into the world of dogs.
-Interestingly, I started training my first dog, Shamee, at the age of five.
+Interestingly, I started training my first dog, Shamee, at five.
 I have been fond of them since then.

-What was your initial reaction the moment you and Pudsey were declared the winners of “Britain’s Got Talent?”
+What was your initial reaction when you and Pudsey were declared the winners of “Britain’s Got Talent?”

 Complete shock!
 Right from seeing Jonathan and Charlotte’s audition, I thought they were going to win.
 When we were standing with them at the end of the final two acts, I was preparing myself to congratulate them on winning.